zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me.
 For highly motivated undergraduate/graduate students and early-stage researchers: I would be happy to discuss ideas together, or you can take on the code implementation.

-**Seeking postdoc/visiting scholar opportunitie.
+**Seeking Postdoc/Visiting Scholar opportunitie.
 If you are interested in my research and have relevant opportunities (especially postdoc positions), please feel free to contact me.**